 - Dash of liquid smoke

-- To make the barbecue sauce, add 2 teaspoons olive oil to a saucepan and heat over medium-low.
+- To make the barbecue sauce, add 2 teaspoons olive oil to a saucepan and heat over medium-low (we love this saucier for making all of our saucy sauces!).
 Add garlic and sauté for 2 minutes, stirring frequently.

 - Add tomato puree, apple cider vinegar, maple syrup, molasses, sea salt, paprika, onion powder, garlic powder, chili powder, cumin, pepper, and cayenne.
 Whisk until well combined.